 It’s Carnival Season!
-Since catching the “Carnival bug” visiting family in Trinidad, I decided to visit Toronto for their Caribana Parade.
+I caught the “Carnival bug” after experiencing my trip to Trinidad for Carnival and J’ouvert last year and I decided to visit Toronto for their Caribana Parade.
 I also have family there and it is close enough to NY to go for a quick weekend trip via bus (Megabus or Greyhound) or plane (Flights leave from all NYC airports for around the same price).
-We’ve all been carnival virgins at some point so here are some tips for playing mas and how to prepare for Carnival.
+We’ve all been carnival virgins at some point so here are some tips for playing mas for the first time and getting ready for a Caribbean Carnival.

 Find a Mas Band

 The first tip for getting ready for a Caribbean carnival is looking for a mas band.
 Band launch for Trinidad Carnival usually starts in July.
 For other Caribbean carnivals, you can expect costume information 4-8 months ahead.
 You can keep up with the various bands’ Instagram and Facebook Pages for launch dates and Carnival costume prices.
-Carnival costumes for women come in front line, back line and there are some bands that provide Monday wear.
-Depending on the carnival location and sometimes band, you can pay as little as $215 or as much as $900+ (yes, $1000 USD or more) for frontline carnival costumes, food, drinks, and security.
+Carnival costumes for women come in front line, back line, t-shirt bands, and custom Monday wear.
+Depending on the carnival location and sometimes band, you can pay as little as $200 or as much as $1500 USD+ to play mas which includes your carnival costume, food, drinks, and security.
 If the band sells out, choose another.
 There are also services that provide Trinidad costumes for sale because of unfortunate events or to make a profit.
 When purchasing from resellers and make sure to make the necessary arrangements so you can pick up the costume yourself.